 Accused of a crime?
 Call us . . . .

-If you are facing federal charges of perjury in Nevada, do not hesitate to contact our Nevada federal criminal defense lawyers.
+If you are facing federal charges of perjury in Nevada, do not hesitate to contact our Las Vegas Federal Crimes Lawyer.
 Our first tactic will be to try to get the charge dismissed outright or possibly reduced to a less severe charge.
 And we are always prepared to take the case to trial and fight zealously for your innocence.

 To read about California Perjury Law-Penal Code 118 PC, go to our article on California Perjury Law-Penal Code 118 PC.